In Jupiter's swirling Great Red Spot, NASA spacecraft finds hidden depths

-Jupiter is well known for being the biggest planet in our solar system, but it's also home to the biggest storm.
+Jupiter is well-known for being the biggest planet in our solar system, and it's also home to the biggest storm.
 It's called the Great Red Spot, an enormous vortex that has been swirling for centuries.
 It's bigger than our own planet, and yet we don't know much about it.
 Until now, scientists could only observe the spot from afar.
 But thanks to a NASA spacecraft launched a decade ago, we're finally getting a look inside Jupiter's storm.

 The Great Red Spot is like a storm here on Earth, but supersized.
 "It's basically clouds," says Paul Byrne, a planetary scientist at Washington University in St. Louis.
 Really, "it's not all that dissimilar to the kinds of things we know as cyclones or hurricanes or typhoons on Earth."

-"We believe this thing is really old," says Scott Bolton, principal investigator of NASA's Juno mission which sent a spacecraft to the planet.
+"We believe this thing is really old," says Scott Bolton, principal investigator of NASA's Juno mission.
 "How it lasts that long is a mystery."

 Before Juno, scientists could only observe the storm from afar.
-From a distance, they noticed it was changing shape and actually shrinking.
+Even from a distance, they noticed it was changing shape and actually shrinking.

 Bolton and his team used microwave sensors to slice into the depths of the storm, getting the first 3D model of the Great Red Spot.
 "It's a pancake, because it's so wide at the top.
 But the depth of that pancake is much thicker than what we would have anticipated."